PhilippeR26/starknet-encode-decode/tuto.md

 You can enter for example `4, 7165025766919037752308702341934`.
 Then click on `Decode custom type`.
 The decoded Enum is a `CairoCustomEnum` instance, with `Message` variant selected, containing a string.

 ### ByteArray :
 ByteArray is useful for strings of any length (in particular for strings larger than 31 characters).
-The encoding/decoding of a ByteArray is really not trivial, and Starknet.js provides here a way to do this very easily.
+The encoding/decoding of a ByteArray is really not simple, and Starknet.js provides here a way to do this very easily.
 For encoding, Select  `core::byte_array::ByteArray` type, and click `Encode type` tab.
 Try to encode this string : `"O Fortuna velut Luna statu variabilis,  semper crescis aut decrescis.";`.
 Encoding result is :
 ```json